 This policy and procedure document may be adopted by maintained schools, PRUs, Academies, Free schools and/or other independent schools.
-Therefore, where the words 'Headteacher', 'Governing Body', 'Governors' or 'school' are used in this

-Principal, Chief Executive, Head of School, Proprietor, PRU Management Committee, Members, Directors, Board of Trustees, Local Governing Body, Governing Board, PRU, Academy or Academy Trust etc., as relevant to the type of school and structure in place.
+Therefore, where the words 'Headteacher', 'Governing Body', 'Governors' or 'school' are used in this document, this should also be interpreted (and can be adapted) to mean, or read, Principal, Chief Executive, Head of School, Proprietor, PRU Management Committee, Members, Directors, Board of Trustees, Local Governing Body, Governing Board, PRU, Academy or Academy Trust etc., as relevant to the type of school and structure in place.
 Words shown in italics throughout this document may, therefore, be replaced by the relevant terminology from the above, or otherwise adapted appropriately.